Questions

 This is going to be the largest development in the history of Pagosa Springs.
 I am concerned that the interests of many citizens in Pagosa Springs will not be taken into consideration.
 Is there any way a community benefits agreement can be negotiated with the developer?

-Steve Giesen asked over 1 year ago
+Steve Giesen asked almost 2 years ago

 Community benefits agreements are an option when there is considerable cost that the developer is not willing to pay for.
 This development has accepted financial responsibility for the highway improvements and has committed to an ownership option for affordable housing that is linked to income, both of these improvements are significant for this community.